dfirmin/tdv-sql-lineage/TECHNICAL_OVERVIEW.md

 ### `lineage/cli.py`
 - Builds the `argparse` CLI (`lineage scan`).
-- Loads configuration files.
+- Loads YAML configuration files.
 Supports a mixed payload:
   - `common_config`: key/value pairs used by the AST extractor when it encounters `common_config['key']`.
   - `label_overrides` (or `output_labels`): string replacements applied to table names before writing JSON.
+- Resolves SQL execution patterns from either inline config (`patterns:`) or companion files such as `patterns.yaml`.
 - Optionally clones remote Git repositories (`--repo`, `--ref`, `--repo-subpath`) into a temporary directory before scanning.
 - Validates user input, combines `--path` and repeated `--file` arguments, and calls `scan_paths`.
 - Writes results via `write_lineage`, forwarding any label overrides so output tables can be aliased.